OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/21 December 2012.md

 - Significant price hikes expected in January due to exposed food scarcity.
 - Food shortages will lead to widespread sickness.
-- **Sandy Hook** and similar events were orchestrated to reinforce public dependence on authority figures.
 - The "end of the world" did not occur, but an "end" in stages is unfolding.
-- Humanity is in a transitional phase with symbolic and actual manifestations of hyperdimensional interference.

 ---